roberts-ivanovs/bitcoin-tcp-handshake/README.md

 #### Implementation details
 1. Duplex (bidirectional) streams are used to communicate with the remote node.
-2. Sadly [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin) only supports a blocking interface for parsing network messages, as it is tied to the `io::Read` trait, which is not implemented by tokio (and thus Tokio implementation of `TcpStream` ).
+2. Sadly [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin) only supports a blocking interface for parsing network messages, as it is tied to the `io::Read` trait, which is not implemented by Tokios implementation of `TcpStream`.
 The blocking TCP stream operations are delegated to the blocking thread of Tokio using `tokio::task::block_in_place()`.
 3. The stream processor is implemented using the actor pattern with [Tokio (pattern described here)](https://ryhl.io/blog/actors-with-tokio/), this allows for flexibility where we can have stateful logic and asynchronous tasks that work with the TCP connection (e.g. periodic ping-pong messages, automated responses for incoming messages).
 The rest of the system can consume and build a more sophisticated model top of this message processing actor as needed.